Heavy traffic expected as holidaymakers head away

 The 5.9km Longswamp section – which has seen State Highway 1 widened from 2-3 lanes to four lanes, with side and central safety barriers – links the completed Meremere section in the north at Hampton Downs, to the completed Rangiriri section in the south at the Te Kauwhata interchange.

 "We are very pleased to have Longswamp open on all four lanes before Christmas.
-We still have some final surfacing work to complete early next year but having holiday traffic spread across the new lanes has been a priority," says Waka Kotahi NZ Transport Agency Waikato Portfolio Manager Darryl Coalter.
+We still have some final surfacing work to complete early next year but having holiday traffic spread across the new lanes has been a priority," says Waka Kotahi NZ Transport Agency Waikato portfolio manager Darryl Coalter.

 South-bound traffic will be at 100km/h, but north-bound will have a speed restriction of 70km/h until the final asphalt surfacing is completed in the new year.